 What is Organisational Anthropology?

 The strength of ethnography is its concern with detail: ethnographers focus on limited settings, routines, everyday life, and strive to understand ‘the native point of view’ – what their subjects think they are up to.
-Such an approach tends to shy away from the sweeping generalisation, the big statement, but it is also in its power to puncture inflated or overstated ideological points of view, to bring to the surface hidden or obscured meanings, and to offer images, interpretations and acts, that if nothing else, will allow an informed debate (Kunda, 1992:23).
+Such an approach tends to shy away from the sweeping generalisation, the big statement, but it has also in its power, the ability to puncture inflated or overstated ideological points of view, to bring to the surface hidden or obscured meanings, and to offer images, interpretations and acts, that if nothing else, will allow an informed debate (Kunda, 2006:11).